25-year-old Noelia Castillo dies by legal euthanasia in case that drew national spotlight in Spain

 “Before facilitating death, the system must effectively guarantee the conditions for living with dignity," said Javier Font, president of the Federation of Associations of People with Physical and Organic Disabilities of Madrid, in a statement.

-Spain is among nine European countries with laws that allow people experiencing unbearable suffering to access assisted dying, according to Dignity in Dying, a U.K.-based rights group that advocates in favor of euthanasia and medically assisted suicide.
-The criteria vary by country.
+Spain is one of nine countries in Europe with laws that allow people experiencing unbearable suffering to access assisted suicide, according to Dignity in Dying, a U.K.-based rights group that advocates in favor of medically assisted suicide for people living with terminal illness.

 Since Spain adopted its euthanasia law, 1,123 people have been administered life-ending medicine through the end of 2024, according to the country's health ministry.

-Note: A previous version of this story, published March 27, incorrectly stated that the U.K.-based rights group Dignity in Dying advocates in favor of both euthanasia and medically assisted suicide.
-The organization advocates in favor of assisted suicide for people living with terminal illness, which involves a patient themselves taking a lethal drink or medication that has been prescribed by doctors.
-They do not advocate in favor of euthanasia, which involves health practitioners actively killing patients by giving them a lethal injection at their request.